Ukrainian employees must meet the following criteria to work in the Netherlands without a work permit:

 - They must have an employment contract.

-Ukrainian employees must also always be able to prove they have been granted protection by carrying the following documents:
+Ukrainian employees must be able to prove they have been granted protection that allows them to live and work in the Netherlands, without a work permit, by carrying one of the following documents:

 To inform us that you will be hiring a Ukrainian employee, complete the Employee hiring notification form (‘Melden tewerkstelling werknemer).
 You will be able to access this form by logging in to the employer portal with your EH3 level eHerkenning account.
 Once you are in the portal, go to ‘Tewerkstelling’ (‘Employment’) and then select ‘Melden tewerkstelling werknemer’ (‘Employee hiring notification’) to locate the form.